 Players are not supposed to intentionally block the ejection point.
 Three such breaches or rather infractions as recorded by the scorekeeper will lead to a one goal penalty.

-If a puck is considered stuck or out of reach, the scorekeeper is allowed to instruct the team near it to tilt the bubble hockey machine.
+If a puck is considered stuck or out of reach, the scorekeeper is allowed to instruct the team near it to tilt the dome hockey machine.
 If the puck moves away towards the opposing team’s side then it should be given back to the initial team.